sepsis-omics/tutorials/docs/modules/galaxy/index.md

 ![Shared histories](images/image10.png)

 - A list of published histories should appear.
-Click on <fn>GCC 2016 small genome data</fn>.
+Click on the history that you want to use.
 - Click on <ss>Import history</ss>.
 - An option will appear to re-name the history.
 We don't need to rename it, so click <ss>Import</ss>.

 - The history will now appear in your Current History pane, and the files are ready to use in Galaxy analyses.

+## Other ways to import data into Galaxy

+- Upload a file from your computer
+- Copy a link to a Galaxy history
+- For sample training data files to use, see the [next section.](../data-dna/index.md)